efemberg11/GeoModel_rmakhman/README.md

 The CMake setup has been configured to offer the developers several build options, which are briefly summarized here below.

+**Please, also take a look at additional, package-specific instructions contained in the packages' README files.**

 #### DATAMANAGERS